 |

-Boys must earn the Bobcat Badge before they begin working on the Tiger Cub rank.
+Scouts must earn the Bobcat badge before beginning work on the Tiger rank.

-After earning the Bobcat badge, the boys can earn the Tiger Cub belt totem and then begin work on the Tiger Cub badge requirements.
+After earning the Bobcat badge, Scouts may earn the Tiger belt totem and begin working on Tiger badge requirements.

-The Tiger Cub badge is for boys who have completed all 15 parts of the five achievements.
+The Tiger badge is awarded to Scouts who complete all 15 parts of the five required achievements.

-While your boy is working on advancement, you can help.
+While a Scout is working on advancement, adult partners can help.

-The den leader will keep a record of your boy's individual progress on the Tiger Cub Den Advancement Chart.
+The den leader records progress on the Tiger Den Advancement Chart.

-There are no performance requirements for Tiger Cubs.
+There are no performance tests for Tiger Scouts.

-The den activities and 'Go See It' outings are intended to be completed with the den.
+Den activities and “Go See It” outings are designed to be completed with the den.

-For your boy to receive the full benefit of the program, it is important for you, his adult partner, to make every effort to attend meetings regularly.
+For the full benefit of the program, adult partners are encouraged to attend meetings regularly.

 |